 Joining the WOW committee, and being chair, has also led to professional growth and promotion in my other non-wow job as a social worker.
 I refer to skills learned in WOW in job applications, a wide range of skills like writing minutes and grants, chairing meetings, networking, diplomacy, MYOB, project management, policy and procedure development, managing a Facebook page and strategic problem solving.
 WOW features on my CV.

-Being on the WOW committee has given me space to develop, practice, trial, learn, reflect, and apply.
+Being on the WOW Management Committee has given me space to develop, practice, trial, learn, reflect, and apply.
 I’m now a boss person (acting), and can thank WOW for helping me build my confidence and skills for use at work.